martintrojer/martintrojer.github.com/content/post/2011-11-29-scheme-as-an-embedded-dsl-in-clojure.md

 One note on this cond macro in particular is that replacing build-in function in the "host language" is a bad idea for an internal DSL.
 The user of the DSL expects to use the power of that host language and the extra functionality provided by the DSL.
 Replacing Clojure's cond can be very confusing!

-Not everything is a macro, if we look at the cons funcion, there is a subtle difference between Scheme and Clojure;
+Not everything is a macro.
+If we look at the cons function, there is a subtle difference between Scheme and Clojure:

 ```clojure
 ;Scheme